ingwinlu/pelican-twitchy/README.md

 # pelican-twitchy

+**THIS IS CURRENTLY NOT ACTIVELY MAINTAINED**.
+This should be fine for most usecases but the bootstrap version is outdated and some minor settings (mostly where interaction with other sites is required) do not always play nice.
+Please contribute if you can as I am not actively using it anymore.

 pelican-twitchy is a bootstrap4 based pelican theme, with a static navbar on the left which is toggable to provide more space for content.
 Parts of it has been taken from the great [pelican-bootstrap3](https://github.com/DandyDev/pelican-bootstrap3) by [DandyDev](http://dandydev.net/), so credit where credit is due to all contributors of pelican-bootstrap3!

 ## Key Features